AleksejDix/vue-lessons/doku/workshop/README.md

 1. Working with Remote Data
 1. Vue Router
 1. Vue Meta
-1. State Management - Vuex
+1. State Management with Pinia
-1. Extra from the Ecosystem
+1. Composition API
+1. Advanced Patterns like Provide Enject, Component Composition
 ## What we will not  cover

 1. Authentication & Authorization